How to Dress When You Want ’30 & Thriving’ Vibes

 Pointed-toe stilettos that are 1-2 inches high are chic enough for any occasion.
 And they’re comfortable enough to wear for hours and hours without having to hunch forward.

-In our 30s, we like to think that we grew out of that restrictive idea that ruled our 20s -the idea that certain clothes require a certain body type or shape.
-In reality, decades of exposure to that insanely unrealistic “ideal body type” wrought havoc on our self-esteem.
+In our 30s, we like to think that we have grown out of that restrictive idea that ruled our 20s -the idea that certain clothes require a certain body type or shape.
+In reality, decades of exposure to that insanely unrealistic body type wrought havoc on our self-esteem.

 We tend to dress more comfortably and plainly in our 30s.
 It happens slowly and gradually.
 But there’s a thin line between comfortable and boring.
 And before you know it, you’re on the dark side.